Host an Intern

 Student interns at Citizens Against Government Waste.

-Hosting a TFAS intern could not be more simple and more straightforward.
 Students participating in our programs are bright and motivated undergraduates from across the country and around the world.
 Most recently, our programs were made up of students from 42 states and 16 countries, the majority of whom were rising juniors and seniors.
-TFAS students have already been through our rigorous screening process and the group typically boasts an average GPA over 3.5.
-In addition to an internship, TFAS students are enrolled in classes at George Mason University’s Arlington Campus, participate in site briefings around the city, and take part in an extensive orientation program plus professional development, networking, and social activities.
+TFAS students have already been through our rigorous screening process, and the group typically boasts an average GPA of over 3.5.
+In addition to an internship, TFAS students are enrolled in classes at George Mason University’s Arlington Campus and live downtown on the campus of George Washington University.
+Students also participate in site briefings around the city and take part in an extensive orientation program plus professional development, networking and social activities.
 TFAS interns are ready to hit the ground running on day one.

 We are looking for organizations to serve as internship sites in the following categories: